G7e torpedo: G7e(TII)

-These technical defects led to the circumstance that attacks on at least one battleship, seven heavy cruisers, seven destroyers and some cargo ships were not successful.
+During the first eight months of the war, torpedoes often ran at an improper depth, detonated prematurely, or failed to explode – sometimes bouncing harmlessly off the hull of the target ship.
+This was most evident in Operation Weserübung, the invasion of Norway, where various skilled U-boat commanders failed to inflict damage on British transports and warships because of faulty torpedoes.
+The faults were largely due to lack of testing.
+The magnetic detonator was sensitive to mechanical oscillations during the torpedo run and fluctuations in the Earth's magnetic field at high latitudes.
+These early magnetic detonators were eventually phased out.
+The depth-keeping problem remained.
+In January 1942 the cause was discovered by accident: when ventilating torpedoes during maintenance, excess internal air-pressure in the U-boat could offset the depth-setting mechanism in the torpedo's balance chamber.

 Nevertheless, the German Navy, after much prodding by German U-boat Command (BdU), invested resources into correcting the TII's flaws.
 Gradually, it improved, and by the end of the Norwegian Campaign problems with the contact exploder and depth-keeping gear had been mostly solved, with significant strides made in improving the magnetic proximity feature.
 At the same time, the TII's range was increased from 5000 to 7500 m.
 By that time, however, the TII was already being phased out of production.